 Inventory is stated at the lower of cost or market.
 Cost is determined using the average cost method.
 Market is defined as sales price less cost to dispose and a normal profit margin.
 Inventory costs include materials and third party costs.

 The Company provides a reserve against inventory for known or expected inventory obsolescence.
-The reserve is determined by specific review of inventory items for product age and quality which may affect salability.
-At December 31, 2014 and 2013, the Company determined that a reserve was not necessary.
+The reserve is determined by specific review of inventory items for product age and quality that may affect salability.